JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 A guide to move data from Kafka to an AWS RDS using Kafka Connect and the JDBC Sink Connector with IAM Auth.

 ## Kafka Connect
-For these examples, we are using the Confluent's Kafka Connect on its Docker version, as we are going to deploy it in a Kubernetes cluster.
+For these examples, we are using Confluent's Kafka Connect on its Docker version, as we are going to deploy it in a Kubernetes cluster.

 ### Single and distributed modes